stacks-network/docs/guides-and-tutorials/running-a-signer/README.md

 As a signer you’ll need to fund and manage two Stacks accounts:

 1. A “pool operator” wallet, which commits delegated STX to your signer
-2. Your signer’s wallet, which needs a small amount of STX for making automated transactions during epoch 2.5
+2. Your signer’s wallet

 {% hint style="warning" %}
-Make sure that you are using testnet, and not mainnet, STX.
+For testing, make sure that you are using testnet, and not mainnet, STX.
 You can change network settings within your wallet, and testnet STX can be [requested from a faucet](https://explorer.hiro.so/sandbox/faucet?chain=testnet).
 {% endhint %}

 #### Setup Your Pool Operator Wallet